retrobeachman/zxnext-qr-reader/README.md

 Then I followed a guide whereby I needed to install some python libraries and created a python file which I can run which will turn on my webcam and wait for a QR code (see link at the end).
 It automatically creates a result.txt file which I have automatically saved to my web server.

 ## Web Server
+#### See link at the end for XAMPP.
+You can use whatever works for you.

 Then I downloaded and installed a web server to my laptop, this was XAMPP.
 I tried to use a very basic python web server for talking to Remy's httpbank, but it didn't work.
 You could of course sign up for free hosting, but keep in mind your site will need to work on plain http to be able to work with httpbank which we'll be using later on.
 If you already have a site set up then great.